wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_help.md

 ---
-title: btc:help \[POST\]
+title: btc:help - Bitcoin
-description: List all commands, or get help for a specified command.
+description: Example code for the btc:help json-rpc method. Сomplete guide on how to use btc:help json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters